ServiceNow/azimuth/docs/docs/user-guide/class-overlap.md

   scores in the dataset.
 Vary the minimum displayed overlap value to see all dataset overlap or to focus on the class pairs with the greatest overlap scores.
 - Because Scale By Class Size is on, this view will emphasize overlapping classes with greater sample counts.
-Depending on the context, you may not be concerned about class overlap from source classes with few samples in the training data.
-Alternatively, if you only have a few samples from a certain class with high business value, you may want to prioritize their having clear, non-overlapping class definitions.
+This is useful if you are less concerned about class overlap from source classes with few samples in the training data.
+However, if you want to further investigate classes with high overlap values but fewer samples, either for better understanding your dataset or because some classes might have high business value, then you can toggle `Scale By Class Size` to off, as explained in step 2.

 #### 2. Toggle Scale By Class Size:

 - When Scale By Class Size is turned off, total flows (class overlap and self-overlap) sum to 1.
   This view emphasizes class pairs with the greatest class overlap scores, regardless of whether the source class has many samples in it.
-- By toggling Scale By Class Size, a user can assess the importance of class overlap from a given source class in the context of the rest of the dataset.
-For example, a small class may have a high overlap value, but when scaled by class size, it may be negligible in the context of class overlap throughout the dataset.
+- This is useful to further understand class overlap for classes that have relatively fewer samples in them, which might not have been as visible during the analysis at step 1.

 #### 3. Toggle Self-Overlap :

 - For any given class, turning on Self-Overlap lets you compare the extent to which its samples semantically overlap other classes (class overlap) vs. samples of its own class (self-overlap).
   For example, if self-overlap is much higher than class overlap, class overlap may be less problematic for this class, and vice versa.
-Your interpretation and next steps may depend on the business value of the class in question.

 !!! tip